crow-sama/map583_churn/README.md

 ## Datasets

 ## Project structure
-├── models  # files defining the NN architectures
+1) models  # files defining the NN architectures
-|   └── wtte_rnn_models.py  # RNN
+    a) wtte_rnn_models.py  # RNN
-├── training  # training toolbox
+2) training  # training toolbox
-|   └── wtte_rnn_training.py  # for RNN
+    a) wtte_rnn_training.py  # for RNN
-├── preprocessing   # read data and convert it to suitable format according to the NN used
+3) preprocessing   # read data and convert it to suitable format according to the NN used
-|   └── wtte_rnn_preprocessing.py   # for RNN
+    a) wtte_rnn_preprocessing.py   # for RNN
-├── wtte_rnn.py   # pipeline for importing data, running the RNN model: training the NN and saving it
+4) wtte_rnn.py   # pipeline for importing data, running the RNN model: training the NN and saving it